BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 181 ---

-17.1.2015 EN Official Journal of the European Union L 12/181

 3. The solvency and financial condition report shall include all of the following information regarding the risk management system of the insurance or reinsurance undertaking: